Jeremy Bentham: Privacy

+Racial views

+Bentham believed each race to be different, independent of climate or place of birth.
+He wrote in An Introduction to the Principles of Morals and Legislation:

+Theory of Fictions

+Bentham's Theory of Fictions explored how language shapes thought, particularly in legal and political discourse.
+He distinguished between "fabulous entities", which are purely imaginary (e.g., literary or mythological figures like Prince Hamlet or a centaur), and "fictitious entities", which have no physical existence but are essential for reasoning (e.g., laws, rights, and obligations).
+Similar to Kant's categories, such as nature, custom, or the social contract, these fictitious entities help structure human understanding but do not exist independently.

+While Bentham acknowledged the necessity of "fictitious entities" for communication, he warned that they could obscure truth and be manipulated for deception, especially in law.
+He viewed legal fictions—such as the notion of corporate personhood or sovereignty—as tools that could be either useful or misleading, depending on their application.
+His analysis influenced later thinkers in legal theory, philosophy of language, and utilitarian ethics, advocating for clarity and empirical reasoning in public affairs.

 Utilitarianism

 Bentham today is considered as the "Father of Utilitarianism".
 His ambition in life was to create a "Pannomion", a complete utilitarian code of law.
 He not only proposed many legal and social reforms, but also expounded an underlying moral principle on which they should be based.
 This philosophy of utilitarianism took for its "fundamental axiom" to be the notion that it is the greatest happiness of the greatest number that is the measure of right and wrong.
 Bentham claimed to have borrowed this concept from the writings of Joseph Priestley, although the closest that Priestley in fact came to expressing it was in the form "the good and happiness of the members, that is the majority of the members of any state, is the great standard by which every thing [sic] relating to that state must finally be determined."

 Bentham was a rare major figure in the history of philosophy to endorse psychological egoism.
 He was also a determined opponent of religion, as Crimmins observes: "Between 1809 and 1823 Jeremy Bentham carried out an exhaustive examination of religion with the declared aim of extirpating religious beliefs, even the idea of religion itself, from the minds of men."

 Bentham also suggested a procedure for estimating the moral status of any action, which he called the hedonistic or felicific calculus.